 We are pleased to show you the following rooms and tell you a little bit about what we do here.

 This is where our friendly nurses greet you on arrival.
-If you have brought your dog to the clinic, he/she will be weighed on the scales just to the right of the reception counter.
+If you have brought your dog to the clinic, he/she will be weighed on the scales just in front of the reception counter.
 (Cats are weighed in the consulting rooms on our small scales).
 The nurse will check your details, record your pet’s weight and ask you if you would like to take a seat in the waiting room until the veterinarian calls you in to be seen.
 If your dog doesn’t get along with other pets, it may be best to wait on the seating outside.
-There is a chain secured to the wall here which can easily be latched onto your dog’s collar for your convenience while you wait.
-We will always endeavour to move cats into a spare consulting room so they can wait separate to the dogs.
+There are two fully fenced waiting areas outside for you and your dog to wait in, or benches under the cover of our porch.
+We will always endeavor to move cats into a spare consulting room so they can wait separate to the dogs.

 If you would like to purchase any pet care products, please speak to one of our nurses on reception.
 They are very knowledgeable on all the products we sell, and can arrange special orders for less commonly requested items.
 We stock most of the available intestinal worming, heart worming, flea and tick products.
 With there being so many options we understand it can be difficult for you to know which one to use at times, but our nurses can assist you in choosing the best one for your circumstances.
 We also stock a full range of premium pet foods in our waiting area, as well as many products to help keep your pets’ teeth and gums healthy.

-When you are ready to be seen you will be asked if you would like to come into one of our three consultation rooms.
+Our clinic has 4 large consultation rooms.
 The veterinarian will perform a full examination with every consultation and yearly health examination.
 Smaller animals will be examined on the examination table and larger dogs may be examined standing on the floor.
 If you are unable to hold your animal for the examination due to health reasons please advise the staff and we will arrange an assistant to be present during the examination.
-To occupy children during the consultation we have some colouring books and reading books in every consultation room.

 Often a hive of activity, this large space in the middle of our hospitalisation area is used to perform non-sterile procedures, and to examine and treat our patients.